-Gabrielle Mather, our Founder & CEO at Restaurant Secrets states that orchestrating repeatedly experiences that touches hearts and leaves guests satisfied yet craving for more is her idea of doing life in the F&B world.
+An experience that touches hearts and leaves guests satisfied yet craving for more is our idea of doing life in the F&B world.
 A serenade, a wooing of senses, a promise that delivers every expectation.
-This is what Gabrielle considers excellent F&B, and believes it takes an army of dedicated people to achieve it, but her secret is in that army being more present than seen.
+This is what we consider excellent F&B, and believes it takes an army of dedicated people to achieve, but her secret is in that army being more present than seen.

-As the founder and CEO of Restaurant Secrets for the past two decades, Gabrielle has had the privilege of creating over 300 concepts in almost every category of F&B imaginable, and whilst each holds a special place in her heart, the one project that most tested Gabrielle’s philosophy of balancing creativity with consistency was creating and operating The Loft at Dubai Opera.
+As the founder and CEO of Restaurant Secrets for the past two decades, I have had the privilege of creating over 300 concepts in almost every category of F&B imaginable, and whilst each holds a special place in my heart, the one project that most tested my philosophy of balancing creativity with consistency was creating and operating The Loft at Dubai Opera.
 This restaurant put everything that was believed in and advocated for to the test, as RSI fine-tuned the art of balancing creativity and consistency into a dreamy reality.
-It was at The Loft at Dubai Opera that Gabrielle says she grew up another notch and a restaurateur and F&B consultant.
+It was at The Loft at Dubai Opera that I grew up another notch as a restaurateur and F&B consultant.

 You see, many times F&B forgets the importance of the role of sound leadership and operational systems of running a restaurant.
-Being accountable and responsible, having a ‘captain-of-the-ship’ mentality are still very relevant in this industry.
-You cannot just come up with trendy, creative and entertaining concepts in the board room, share them through to the digital and influencer marketing departments, and then expect miracles every night.
-For every great idea, the leaders needed to put in place multiple small detailed steps that visualise and manage the scene from start to end.
+Being accountable and responsible, and having a ‘captain-of-the-ship’ mentality is still very relevant in this industry.
+You cannot just come up with trendy, creative, and entertaining concepts in the board room, share them through to the digital and influencer marketing departments, and then expect miracles every night.
+For every great idea, the leaders needed to put in place multiple small detailed steps that visualize and manage the scene from start to end.

-An example, would be while staying expansive and bold in the creative areas of the plan, running the teams to aim small, miss small, equipped for the heat of operations.
+An example would be staying expansive and bold in the creative areas of the plan, running the teams to aim small, miss small, and equipped for the heat of operations.

-A connection between brand owners, brand managers and operations teams is another crucial link to accomplishing a balance between creativity and consistency.
-Gabrielle’s strong belief in synergy being the driving force of success is also the key secret of Restaurant Secrets Inc. success.
+A connection between brand owners, brand managers, and operations teams is another crucial link to accomplishing a balance between creativity and consistency.
+My strong belief in synergy being the driving force of success is also the key secret to Restaurant Secrets Inc.’s success.
 Every part of the F&B experience is sensitive to the guest encounter and is vulnerable to failure if it’s not played out like a symphony of processes and passion.